FGFRFT: Fast Graph Fractional Fourier Transform via Exact Spectral Splitting and Fourier-Series Approximation: Experimental Results

 \subsection{Transform Order Learning Experiments}

-This section aims to verify whether the proposed FGFRFT possesses the capability to be embedded into deep neural networks for end-to-end training.
-We first present the mathematical formulation of a multi-layer transform network, followed by verifying its convergence performance in gradient descent through transform order experiments.
+This subsection examines whether the proposed FGFRFT can be used as a differentiable module in end-to-end training.
+We first introduce a simple multi-layer transform network and then study its behavior under gradient-based optimization through transform-order learning experiments.